bbarker/ATS-Postiats-wiki/keywords.md

+### Note: probably a great way to fill in and curate this page is to grep for 'keyword' in the ATS Book, as they are often described as such there.

 * `absprop` - introduce a named abstract proposition definition; a specialized form of `sta` [1]; see [[type]].
 * `abstype` - introduce a named abstract type definition; a specialized form of `sta` [1]; see [[type]].
 * `absview` - introduce a named abstract view definition; a specialized form of `sta` [1]; see [[type]].
 * `absviewtype` - introduce a named abstract view type definition; a specialized form of `sta` [1]; see [[type]].
 * `absvtype`  - shorter name for `absviewtype`; see [[type]].
+* `addr@` - unary operator that takes a variable (see `var` below) and returns a pointer; the view at this address can be obtained using `view@` (see below).
 * `castfn` - a function (`fn`) that changes the type, both dynamically and statically, of its argument.
 The converted value is returned.
 When only a static `castfn` is needed, one can use the `cast` and related functions in `unsafe.sats` to save time (a common use is converting a pointer from C to some other viewtype).
 * `dataprop` - introduce a named algebraic proposition definition [2]; see [[type]].
 * `datatype` - introduce a named algebraic type definition [2]; see [[type]].